manoj-lk-code/json-path-viewer/README.md

 A lightweight, zero-dependency, client-side tool to paste, view, and interact with JSON data.
 Instantly find and copy the path or value of any property in a clean, developer-friendly interface.

+## 🌐 Live Demo

+**Try it live now:**  [https://jsonpathviewer.manojlk.work/](https://jsonpathviewer.manojlk.work/ "null")

+A lightweight, zero-dependency, client-side tool to paste, view, and interact with JSON data.
+Instantly find and copy the path or value of any property in a clean, developer-friendly interface.

 ## ✨ Features

 -   **Interactive Tree View:** Navigate your JSON structure with a collapsible, easy-to-read tree.